JacksonBurns/astartes/paper.md

 X, y = np.arange(10).reshape((5, 2)), range(5)

-X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.33, sampler="kmeans", random_state=42)
+X_train, X_test, y_train, y_test = train_test_split(
+  X, y, test_size=0.33, sampler="kmeans", random_state=42)
 ```

 With this small change, an extrapoative sampler based on k-means clustering will be used.

 Inside cheminformatics, `astartes` makes use of all molecular featurization options implemented in `AIMSim` [@aimsim_cpc], which includes those from virtually all popular descriptor generation tools used in the cheminformatics field.

 The codebase itself has a clearly defined contribution guideline and thorough, easily accesible documentation.
+`astartes` uses GitHub actions for Constant Integration testing including unit tests, functional tests, and regression tests.
+To emphasize the reliability and reproducibility of `astartes`, the data splits used to generate Table 1 and Table 2 are included in the regression tests.
-The functionality is checked nightly via GitHub actions Constant Integration testing.
-Test coverage currently sits at >99%, and all pull requests are automatically subject to a coverage check and merged only if they cover all existing and new lines added.
+Test coverage currently sits at >99%, and all proposed changes are subjected to a coverage check and merged only if they cover all existing and new lines added as well as satisfy the regression tests.

 # Acknowledgements